killermann/facilitator-cards/content/cards/fill-in-the-model.md

 ---

-Draw a pre-existing conceptual model (e.g., pyramid, ladder, wheel, flowchart) but leave blanks where the labels would go.
-Introduce the model, explaining its purpose and what it explains.
-Progressively fill in the blanks, sourcing suggestions from the crowd, and providing the correct answer when the group can't figure it out.
-Explain each part as you go, checking in for understanding.
+Draw a preexisting conceptual model (e.g., pyramid, ladder, wheel, flowchart) but leave blanks where the labels would go.
+Introduce the model and the concept you're going to explore.
+Progressively fill in the blanks, sourcing suggestions from the crowd, and provide the correct answer when the group can't figure it out.
+Explain each part as you go, checking for understanding.